JohnSnowLabs/johnsnowlabs/docs/_posts/Cabir40/2024-07-03-fewhot_assertion_oncology_e5_base_v2_oncology_en.md

 ## Description

 Assign assertion status to clinical entities extracted by NER based on their context in the text.
-Also this model is trained on a list of clinical and biomedical datasets curated in-house
+Also, this model is trained on a list of clinical and biomedical datasets curated in-house

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>